 “When we do a RevOps project, we ask our clients to think through who their buyers are, what they want, what they care about, and what their pain points are,” says Sinning.
 “We want to ensure the business is fixing their problem, but also reflecting on and aligning each process in the larger buyer journey.”

-Misalignments Between Departments can Cause Revenue Woes Within Your Organization
+Misalignments Between Sales & Marketing can Cause Revenue Woes Within Your Organization

 One point of frequent misalignment in many companies is the connection between sales and marketing.
 Sales may be concerned that marketing isn’t sending them enough quality leads; marketing is frustrated that sales doesn’t do more with the leads they are giving them.
 Sound familiar?